 After the court ordered the removal of her feeding tube, Schiavo died of dehydration and starvation after 13 days.

 Currently, the French Parliament is debating over whether to change its bioethics laws regarding euthanasia.
-It is illegal in the country.
+It is illegal in the country, except in cases of "passive euthanasia," where treatment to preserve life is either withheld or withdrawn.

 Le Méné thinks that Lambert's murder will be the state's justification for passing and labeling his death as euthanasia which could have consequences for hundreds of patients in similar situations in France.